All sex establishments require a licence issued by the local authority, as per Schedule 3 of the Local Government (Miscellaneous Provisions) Act 1982.

 - without reasonable excuse knowingly permits a person under the age of 18 years of age to enter an establishment

 - employs a person known to him to be under 18 years of age in the business of the establishment

 - shall be guilty of an offence liable on summary conviction to a fine not exceeding £20,000.

 A person who fails to display a copy of the licence and any conditions at a premises, shall be guilty of an offence and liable, on summary conviction, to a fine not exceeding level 3 on the standard scale (currently £1,000).

 A person who, without reasonable excuse, refuses to permit a Constable or authorised officer to exercise their power of entry under warrant, shall for every such refusal be liable on summary conviction to a fine not exceeding level 5 of the standard scale (currently £5,000).

 Where a licence is revoked, its holder shall be disqualified from holding or obtaining a licence in South Holland for a period of 12 months, beginning with the date of revocation.

 Where an offence committed by a body corporate is proved to have been committed with consent or connivance of, or to be attributable to any neglect on the part of any director, manager, secretary or other similar officer of the body corporate, or any person who was purporting to act in any such capacity, he as well as the body corporate, shall be guilty of the offence.

 Where the affairs of a body corporate area managed by its members, the above situation shall apply to the acts and defaults of a member in connection with his function of management as if he were a director of the body corporate.

-If you require further information, please contact us using the online Licensing general enquiry form.
+If you require further information, please contact us using our online general licensing enquiry service.